ee-todd/ee-ai-tool-guidance/CONTRIBUTING.md

 1. Check existing issues to see if your question has been answered
 2. Create a new issue with the "question" label if you need further help

-Thank you for helping make the Defra AI Tool Guidance better for everyone!
+Thank you for helping make the Equal Experts AI Tool Guidance better for everyone!